United States–Mexico–Canada Agreement: Automobiles

 Automobile rules of origin (ROO) requirements mandate that a certain portion of an automobile's value must come from within the governed region.
 In NAFTA, the required portion was 62.5 percent.
-The USMCA increases this requirement by 12.5 percentage points, to 75 percent of the automobile's value.
-The initial proposal from the Trump administration was an increase to 85 percent, and an added stipulation that 50 percent of the automotive content be made by United States auto manufacturers.
-While the deal's text did not include the more demanding version of this provision, there is concern that the increased domestic sourcing, aimed at promoting US employment, will come with higher input costs and disruptions to existing supply chains.
+The USMCA increases this requirement to 75 percent of the automobile's value.
+The initial proposal from the Trump administration was to increase this to 85 percent and add a stipulation that 50 percent of the automotive content be made by U.S. carmakers, but in the end, the deal's text did not include this version of the provision.
+There is concern that the increased domestic sourcing requirements, aimed at promoting U.S. employment, will cause higher input costs and disruptions to supply chains deriving outside of certain developing or once more industrious zones, for example the "Rust" Belt.

 De minimis

-To facilitate greater cross-border trade, the United States has reached an agreement with Mexico and Canada to raise its de minimis shipment value levels.
-Canada will raise its de minimis level for the first time in decades, from C$20 (US$) to C$40 (US$) for taxes.
-Canada will also provide for duty-free shipments up to C$150 (US$).
-Mexico will continue to provide US$50 tax-free de minimis and also provide duty-free shipments up to the equivalent level of US$117.
-Shipment values up to these levels would enter with minimal formal entry procedures, making it easier for more businesses, especially small- and medium-sized ones, to be a part of cross-border trade.
-Canada will also allow 90 days after entry for the importer to make payment of taxes.
+To facilitate cross-border trade, Mexico and Canada agreed to raise their de minimis exemption thresholds for the application of taxes and customs duties.

+(In 2016, the United States raised its de minimis threshold for all countries to US$800 (from US$200) per person per day to save on enforcement costs.)

+For goods transported to Canada by courier from the United States or Mexico, Canada increased the threshold from C$20 (approximately US$16) to C$40 for taxes (GST, HST, PST), and to C$150 for customs duties (tariffs).

+Some goods do not have an exemption, such as alcohol and tobacco.

+Mexico maintained its de minimis threshold at US$50 for taxes, and it agreed to provide duty-free shipments up to the equivalent of US$117.

 Labor

 USMCA Annex 23-A requires Mexico to pass legislation that improves the collective bargaining capabilities of labor unions.
 The specific standards Mexico is required to comply with are detailed in the International Labour Organization's Convention 98 on freedom of association and collective bargaining.
-The administration of Mexico's president, Andrés Manuel López Obrador, introduced legislation in late 2018 which pursues compliance with these international standards.
+The administration of Mexico's president, Andrés Manuel López Obrador, introduced legislation in late 2018 that pursues compliance with these international standards.

 Other labor-related measures include a minimum wage requirement in the automotive industry.
-Specifically, 40 to 45 percent of the automobiles manufactured in North America must be made in a factory that pays a minimum of $16 per hour.
+Specifically, 40 to 45 percent of the automobiles manufactured in North America must be made in a factory that pays a minimum of US$16 per hour.
 This measure will be phased in during the first five years after USMCA ratification.